Got your eye on a PS5 or PS5 Digital Edition but can't decide which console is right for you? We're here to help you pick the perfect PlayStation.

-With two new PS5 consoles to choose from, you'd be forgiven for thinking Sony's two-toned black and white behemoths were exactly the same at a glance.
-However, there are a couple of distinct differences between the regular version and the all-digital model that you should know: the price, and the lack of a disc drive on the PS5 Digital Edition.
+At a glance, you'd be forgiven for thinking Sony's two-toned black and white behemoths were exactly the same.
+However, there are a couple of distinct differences between the regular version of the PlayStation 5 and the all-digital model that you should know - and it might influence your purchasing decision.

-If you’re looking to make the jump to the next-generation of gaming with Sony, then, should you opt for the standard PlayStation 5, or save a few notes with the PlayStation 5 Digital Edition?
-That's a good question, and it's one that we expect a lot of people will be mulling over in the coming months, if not years, as more stock becomes available.
+If you’re looking to make the jump to the next-generation of gaming with Sony, then, should you opt for the standard PS5 or save a few notes with the PlayStation 5 Digital Edition?
+That's a good question, and it's one that we expect a lot of people will be mulling over in the coming months as more stock slowly trickles into retailers' hands.

-Unfortunately, both consoles are extremely hard to find right now as demand continues to outweigh supply.
-The PS5 Digital Edition, in particular, seems to be even more elusive than the more expensive standard model, with retailers likely to have received less stock from Sony and less likely to push it due to the lower price and lack of disc drive preventing the option to create enticing game bundles.
+Unfortunately, though, both consoles are extremely hard to find right now as demand continues to outweigh supply.
+It also means we probably won't see any deals appear during Prime Day 2021, which takes place on June 21-22.
+The PS5 Digital Edition, in particular, seems to be even more elusive than the more expensive standard model, with retailers likely to have received less stock from Sony.
+Retailers will also be less inclined to push the digital model as prominently due to the lower price and lack of disc drive, which prevents the option of creating enticing physical game bundles which can hike up the cost.

 - Our PlayStation 5 verdict is in: read our PS5 review